In Lithuania, a person is entitled to a state social insurance old age pension if he/she meets all of the following requirements:

 If you are moving to Lithuania from Russia, having already received the pension granted by the said country, the payment of the pension in Russia will be terminated and your pension will be granted in Lithuania.
 If you have worked in Russia but are not yet recipient of the pension of the Russian Federation, Lithuania will include the work record gained in Russia, granting the pension under Lithuanian law.

-When a person moves to Lithuania from Canada, Ukraine and Belarus, provided the pension has already been granted in the above mentioned countries, the payment of pension is continued by the respective countries.
+When a person moves to Lithuania from Canada, Moldova, Ukraine and Belarus, provided the pension has already been granted in the above mentioned countries, the payment of pension is continued by the respective countries.

 If you worked in several EU Member States (for example – in Germany AND Lithuania), you may have acquired the right to qualify for a pension in each of them.
 The work period from abroad does not disappear but is included into social insurance period when counting the pension in Lithuania.
 However, the size of the pension is calculated only taking into consideration the work record in Lithuania.
 If the person has worked in Lithuania, let’s say, 10 years, and 5 (or more) years has worked in Germany – he will be eligible to get and old age pension in Lithuania, but Lithuania will pay only for those 10 years, whereas Germany – for the remaining five.
 For more information please visit Sodra website.